numalariamodeling/PMC_modeling_publication_2023/README.md

-## Perennial malaria chemoprevention with and without malaria vaccination to reduce malaria burden in young children: a modeling analysis
+## Perennial Malaria Chemoprevention with and without malaria vaccination to reduce malaria burden in young children: a modeling analysis